Carlinhos Almeida

 Carlos José de Almeida (born June 25, 1963), better known as Carlinhos Almeida, is a Brazilian academic and politician.
 A member of the Workers' Party (PT), Almeida served as Mayor of São José dos Campos in the state of São Paulo from 2013 to 2016.

 Early life and education

 Almeida was born on June 25, 1963, in Santa Rita de Jacutinga, Minas Gerais.
 According to O Globo, Almeida received a degree in history.

 Career

 Almeida was elected a city councilor in 1992.
 In 1998, he was elected to the Legislative Assembly of São Paulo.
 In 2010, he was elected to the federal Chamber of Deputies.

 In the 2012 municipal election, Almeida was elected Mayor of São José dos Campos with 50.99% of the vote, with Brazilian Social Democracy Party (PSDB) opponent Alexandre Blanco receiving 43.15% of the vote.
 In 2016, Almeida was defeated for reelection by PSDB opponent Felicio Ramuth.
 Ramuth received 62% of the vote to Almeida's 21%.

-Following his defeat for reelection, Almeida would become chief of staff to state deputy Emidio de Souza in 2019.
+Following his defeat for reelection, Almeida would become chief of staff to state deputy Emídio de Souza in 2019.